syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/Getting-Started.md

 ![](getting-started-images/blackoutdates.png)

-## Configure SpecialDates
+## Configure special dates

-`SfCalendar` allows to highlight special dates with icons and descriptions.
-Special dates to calendar can be added through `SpecialDates`collection.
+The `SfCalendar` allows you to highlight special dates with icons and descriptions.
+Special dates can be added to the calendar through the `SpecialDates`collection.
-Below code illustrates how to add the special dates in calendar.
+Following code illustrates how to add the special dates to the calendar:

 {% tabs %}